Atayalangal

-History
+Premise

 Set in the backdrop of a Valluvanadan hamlet in Kerala, the film depicts the three different types of hunger of human life: that of body, spirit, and mind.
 Jyothirmayi plays the female lead role of Meenakshikutty whose love transforms the hero into a soldier fighting for his cause.
 The film opened in Kerala theatres on 5 September, after several post-production difficulties.

-The film received Kerala State Film Awards for the Best Film, Best Director, Best Cinematography, Best Processing Lab and Special Jury award for Supporting Actor, the role done by yesteryear's villain T. G. Ravi.
-It received the NETPAC Award for Best Malayalam Film at the 13th International Film Festival of Kerala.
-The film also got Aravindan National Awards - Special Jury Mention for Best Film of a Debutante Director.

 Director M. G. Sasi has commented, "Atayalangal takes you through the kaleidoscopic world which Nandanar created through his works comprising children's literature, re-creations of rural life and stories which smell of blood and gunpowder.
 Hunger is the leitmotif of the film, especially hunger of the body and mind.
 The movie presents in a framework all these hungers, heightened or lessened, which form the substance of all human life in all ages."